ashblue/fluid-stats/README.md

 ### Your First Health Bar

 Let's create a health bar that will display a players total health.
 Then reduce it when a button is clicked.
-This will walk you through the core fundamental basics of how Fluid Stats works.
-When you're done you should be able to setup all of your stat buckets on your own.
+This will walk you through the core fundamentals of how Fluid Stats works.
+When you're done you should be able to setup your remaining stats on your own.

-Before we start, let's generate a settings object.
+#### Initial Setup

+First off open up Unity and create a new project (2020 or newer recommended).
+Then run through the steps listed in the [installation](#installation).
+When you're done come back here.

+With the package installed you'll need a StatsSettings object.
 This will prevent console errors and warnings.

-1. Right click on the project window and go to "Create -> Fluid -> Stats -> Settings"
+1. Right click on the project window and go to "Create -> Fluid -> Stats -> Settings -> Default"
 1. Keep the name and place it inside a "Resources" folder.
 Example `Resources/StatsSettings`

-With settings taken care of we can now move onto stat definitions.
+With settings taken care of we can now move onto creating your definition for the health stat.

 #### Health Stat Definition

 To get started you need to create a health definition that details how the health stat works.
 Definitions contain value types (int, float, int curve, float curve), how to handle modifiers (such as rounding), and other details.

-Create your first definition.
+Create your first definition with the details below.
 Then we'll adjust a few things to customize it.

 1. Right click on the project window and go to "Create -> Fluid -> Stats -> Definitions -> Default"
 1. Rename the created object "StatHealth" in the project window
 1. Set an `id` of "health" so you can retrieve the value at runtime (more on that later)
-1. Change `value` to 10 which will alter the default value when this stat is initialized
+1. Change the `value` to 10, which will alter the default value when this stat is created
+1. Change the `displayName` to "Health"

 ![Health stat](documentation/health-stat-definition.png)

-With the definition complete you'll have to store it where it in a collection.
-We'll cover that in collections next.
+With the definition complete you'll have to store it in a definition collection.
+We'll cover collections next.

 #### Stat Collections

-You need a way to attach the new health definition to a character.
+The health definition is useless unless we can attach it to a character.
 That's where definition collections come in.
 Think of collections as buckets of stats that can be shared throughout your game.
-For example characters might have a large number of combat stats while a door might only have health.
+For example characters might have a large number of combat stats while a door could just have health.

 To add the health definition to a collection you'll need to create one.
 Then add the new health stat to it.